There is a common query we hear: Should I keep blogging? I don’t think it’s working.

 The short answer is, yes, you should keep going.
 It’s important to understand that content marketing (which includes blogging) is a ‘slow-drip’ process.
 But just because it’s a slow process doesn’t mean it’s not worth doing.
 It takes time to build interest and loyalty.

 We often recommend blogging to build an air of expertise and credibility.
 If someone needs information or advice on, say, accounting or engineering or whatever it is you specialise in, they will automatically come to you if they know the goods are there.
-But if you only have a handful of blogs posts on your site, it’s not a good sign.
+But if you only have a handful of blog posts on your site, it’s not a good sign.
 Think of it like your favourite magazine, newspaper or online entertainment source.
 They needed to keep producing content — articles, opinion pieces, photos, videos, and so on — to build that backlog treasure trove that you love perusing.

 Are you on the right track?